 Kathy with her family.
 She was diagnosed with MS 20 years ago, and has seen her symptoms worsen over time.
 (Courtesy: Kathy Miska)

-While the device has Food and Drug Administration (FDA) approval for use in rehabilitation programs for patients with spinal cord injury and stroke, this is one of the first pilot studies to determine its potential efficacy for MS patients.
-It is funded by a generous donor and a Cleveland Clinic Caregiver Catalyst Grant.
+The device has Food and Drug Administration (FDA) approval for use in rehabilitation programs for patients with spinal cord injury and stroke.
+The FDA additionally approved it in June 2022 for use in patients with MS. Cleveland Clinic’s clinical trial was one of the first pilot studies to determine its potential efficacy for this population of patients.
+It was funded by a generous donor and a Cleveland Clinic Caregiver Catalyst Grant.

 Here’s how the exoskeleton works: A trained physical therapist straps the bulky yet adjustable device onto the patient’s body.
 An adjustable metal brace supports the legs, feet and torso.
 Guided by the physical therapist, the exoskeleton is programmed to manipulate the patient’s legs and waist as they stand up, walk on a level surface and sit down.
 Battery-powered motors drive the knee and hip joints, with the patient gaining support for balance and body positioning through use of a cane, walker or crutches.